nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 The folder is relative to the binary test folder, or you can use an absolute path.
 The latter is useful in CI scenarios.

-Alternatively, there is a 3rd party package, [NUnitXml.TestLogger](https://www.nuget.org/packages/NunitXml.TestLogger/) which also produce a NUnit3 xml format.
+Alternatively, there is a 3rd party package, [NUnitXml.TestLogger](https://www.nuget.org/packages/NunitXml.TestLogger/) which also produces a NUnit3 xml format.
 Details for [use see here](https://github.com/spekt/nunit.testlogger).
 Note that this is a re-implementation of the NUnit3 format, and may differ.